A Psychologist Explains Why People Don't Give a Shit About Climate Change

 We [should] tell new stories of the dream, not the nightmares.
 We must describe where we want to go, such as smarter green growth, happier lives, and better cities.

-In the book, you say that because individuals want to defend their identities and behaviour in the face of warnings about climate change, the issue has become politically polarised.
-Can climate change as a policy issue ever become de-polarised enough for people to act without feeling attacked?
+In the book, you say that because individuals want to defend their identities and behavior in the face of warnings about climate change, the issue has become politically polarized.
+Can climate change as a policy issue ever become de-polarized enough for people to act without feeling attacked?

 Yet some powerful individuals, like ExxonMobil’s CEO, still see climate change adaptation as a net loss.
-Do you think bottom-up social organisation can really accumulate enough support to influence the behaviour of economic behemoths that want to maintain the status quo?
+Do you think bottom-up social organization can really accumulate enough support to influence the behavior of economic behemoths that want to maintain the status quo?

 There are too many good reasons why we humans resist the many sad facts of climate disruption, the “global weirding.”
 It finally boils down to the question,Why bother?
 That one question reveals a simple fact: The most fundamental obstacles to averting dangerous climate disruption are not mainly physical or technological or even institutional—they have to do with how we align our thinking and doing with our being.
 This missing alignment shows clearly in the current lack of courage, determination, and imagination to carry through the necessary actions to combat climate disruption.
 But these human capacities are, luckily, as renewable as the wind and the sunshine.
 Humans will act for the long-term when conducive conditions are in place.
 Therefore, all climate communicators need to assist building the necessary social norms, supportive frames, simple actions, new stories, and better signals.